PuerkitoBio/goquery/README.md

 ## API

 GoQuery exposes two classes, `Document` and `Selection`.
 Unlike jQuery, which is loaded as part of a DOM document, and thus acts on its containing document, GoQuery doesn't know which HTML document to act upon.
 So it needs to be told, and that's what the `Document` class is for.
-It holds the root document node to manipulate, and can make selections on this document.
+It holds the root document node as the initial Selection object to manipulate.

+jQuery often has many variants for the same function (no argument, a selector string argument, a jQuery object argument, a DOM element argument, ...).
+Instead of exposing the same features in GoQuery as a single method with variadic empty interface arguments, I use statically-typed signatures following this naming convention:

+*    When the jQuery equivalent can be called with no argument, it has the same name as jQuery for the no argument signature (e.g.: `Prev()`), and the version with a selector string argument is called `XxxFiltered()` (e.g.: `PrevFiltered()`)
+*    When the jQuery equivalent **requires** one argument, the same name as jQuery is used for the selector string version (e.g.: `Is()`)
+*    The signatures accepting a jQuery object as argument are defined in GoQuery as `XxxSelection()` and take a `*Selection` object as argument (e.g.: `FilterSelection()`)
+*    The signatures accepting a DOM element as argument in jQuery are defined in GoQuery as `XxxNodes()` and take a variadic argument of type `*html.Node`(e.g.: `FilterNodes()`)
+*    Finally, the signatures accepting a function as argument in jQuery are defined in GoQuery as `XxxFunction()` and take a function as argument (e.g.: `FilterFunction()`)

+GoQuery's complete [godoc reference documentation can be found here][doc].

 Please note that Cascadia's selectors do NOT necessarily match all supported selectors of jQuery (Sizzle).
 See the [cascadia project][cascadia] for details.

-GoQuery's complete [godoc reference documentation can be found here][doc].

 ## Examples

 Coming soon...

+## TODOs

+*    Tests to validate that all methods returning a new `*Selection` "rollback" correctly to the previous Selection when calling `.End()`.
+*    Benchmarks so that future changes have a baseline to compare to.
+*    Add jQuery's `Closest()`?
+Other missing functions?

 ## License